Add voice guidance

 listener.registerOnStop((error) {

-// A sound has finished playing
+// Sound finished playing

 });